 Looking for more things to do in Boston in the summer?

-Fun Free Fridays give you free admission to top Massachusetts cultural venues throughout the summer, thanks to the generosity of Highland Street Foundation.
+Fun Free Fridays give you free admission to 100 top Massachusetts cultural venues across the state throughout the summer, thanks to the generosity of Highland Street Foundation.
 A different selection of destinations offer no-cost access each Friday from the end of June through the end of August.

 More locations outside of Boston: Highland Street Foundation website

-Enjoy free outdoor movies, croquet, and celebrations at Christopher Columbus Park in Boston's North End.
+Enjoy free outdoor movies and celebrations at Christopher Columbus Park in Boston's North End.
+Here's the summer lineup so far:

 Boston's North End Italian Feasts and Festivals draw huge crowds to this historic neighborhood.
-You can smell the wonderful food, hear the music, and sense the excitement as you walk across the Greenway to Hanover Street, where many of the celebrations take place.
+You can smell the mouth-watering food, hear the music, and feel the excitement as you walk across the Greenway to Hanover Street, where many of the celebrations take place.

 These parades and festivals take place almost every weekend throughout the summer.